Shrek271198/Digit_detection_from_images/README.md

 #### v) This step is for Windows users only (For Linux users, skip this step)
 > When the Python file is run, it will display images.
 To view them, a software called Xming needs to be downloaded.

-> To download Xming, follow this link and click download:
+> a) To download Xming, follow this link and click download:
    - https://sourceforge.net/projects/xming/
-> After Xming is downloaded, run the following command to see if it works.
+> b) After Xming is downloaded, run the following command to see if it works.
 ```shell
 $ xeyes
 ```